chrispatrickcville/ah_take_home/README.md

 Once the Flask app is running (via either method), you will use the following endpoint for sending `POST` coin retrieval tasks: http://0.0.0.0:5000/coins

-You can retrieve the retrieved coin data at any time by sending a `GET` request to the same endpoint.
+You can request the retrieved coin data at any time by sending a `GET` request to the same endpoint.
 The data will be returned in the following `json` format:
 ```
 {
    "coins": [